lovoo/goka-tools/goka-gh-pages/content/en/docs/guide/processor.md

 ## Setup

-A simple example how to set up a processor is given in [Processing Data]({{< ref "/docs/getting_started/first_steps.md#processing_data" >}}) in the introduction.
+A simple example how to set up a processor is given in [Processing Data]({{< ref "/docs/getting_started/first_steps.md#processing_data" >}}).

 ## Fundamentals

 A processor consumes messages from one or more input topics and produces messages to none or many output topics.

-It processor can (and will, in most cases) also have it's own state.
+It can (and will, in most cases) also have it's own state.

 {{< figure src="/goka/processor-plain.png" title="simplified processor" >}}

-A processor state is called *Table*, as it is essentially a table stored in a key-value-store.
-The processor defining the table is the only instance allowed to *write* to it.
+A processor state is called *Table*, since it follows key-value semantics stored in a key-value-store.
+The processor defining the table is the only instance allowed to *write* to that table.

-Adding state introduces all kinds of race conditions, in particular on distributed and concurrent systems.
-So goka simplifies handling state by limiting any state changes to the *current key*.
+Adding state introduces all kinds of race conditions, in particular in distributed and concurrent systems.
+So goka simplifies handling state by limiting any state changes to the currently processed key.
+That means, a value for a key can only be modified *while* processing a message with that key.
+Since messages of a single key are processed sequentially, there are no classic race conditions like *lost update*.

 Suppose a processor is defined with the following group graph: